Hebden Parish Lands

 The Recreation Grounds

 At the time of the Enclosure, as can seen on the 1846 Tithe Maps, Low Green, assigned plot number 488, belonged to the "Hebden Freeholders".
 It was open to what we now call Main Street, and ran down to where it was enclosed by a wall on the east side of the beck.
 This means that the Main Street verges are part of the allotment.
 High Green was pretty much the shape as it is now apart from not being terminated by a road gate at the north end, but there was no roadside wall between Town Head and the bridge into Brook Street, so again the allotment included the road verges and Town Hill.
 It had the plot number 207 on the Tithe Map, and was described as "waste" without a named owner.
+The Royal Commission on Common Land in their report of 1958 defined manorial waste as "part of the demesne of a manor left uncultivated and unenclosed, over which the freehold and customary tenant might have rights of common".

 These two plots of land were assigned to be recreation grounds by the Enclosure Commissioners value, Ralph Lodge: